Zeeshan3155/HR-Analytics/README.md

 # HR Analytics

-This is an automated PowerBI dashboard to track emloyee data for HR team, including working hours, attendance, performance and leaves.
-This dashboard streamlined HR processes and increased efficiency.
+This PowerBI Dashboard for Presence Insights in the HR domain is a real-time data visualization tool that provides insights into the attendance and presence data of employees.
+This dashboard combines data to provide a comprehensive view of employee presence and attendance data, including absence trends, and overtime.
+With its interactive and customizable interface, HR managers can easily explore the data, identify patterns, and make informed decisions to improve operations and optimize productivity.

 ## 📸Screenshots
 DASHBOARD